carpentries/instructor-training/episodes/02-practice.md

 >
 > Choose one wrong answer and write in the Etherpad what the misconception is associated with that wrong answer.
 > This discussion should take about 10 minutes.
-{: .discussion}

-> ## Solution
 >
+>> ## Solution
+>>
-> *   If the child answers 32, she is throwing away the carry completely.
+>> *   If the child answers 32, she is throwing away the carry completely.
-> *   If she answers 312, she knows that she can't just discard the carried '1',
+>> *   If she answers 312, she knows that she can't just discard the carried '1',
->     but doesn't understand that it's actually a ten
+>>     but doesn't understand that it's actually a ten
->     and needs to be added into the next column.
+>>     and needs to be added into the next column.
->     In other words,
+>>     In other words,
->     she is treating each column of numbers as unconnected to its neighbors.
+>>     she is treating each column of numbers as unconnected to its neighbors.
-> *   If she answers 33 then she knows she has to carry the 1,
+>> *   If she answers 33 then she knows she has to carry the 1,
->     but is carrying it back into the same column it came from.
+>>     but is carrying it back into the same column it came from.
-{: .solution}
+> {: .solution}
+{: .challenge}

 Each of these incorrect answers is a *plausible distractor* with *diagnostic power*.
 "Plausible" means that it looks like it could be right: